-If you have 1,000 visitors start their customer journey precisely at 10am, you’ll be fine then, right?
+If you have 1,000 visitors start their customer journey precisely at 10 a.m., you’ll be fine then, right?

-You’re essentially sending a wave of visitors through the journey at the same time, which will overwhelm your bottlenecks.
+This product drop is essentially sending a wave of visitors through the journey at the same time, which will overwhelm your bottlenecks.
 For the system to be stable, the throughput should be 100 visitors per minute with a customer journey of 10 minutes.

-Load testing is a type of performance testing where you send increasing levels of traffic to your site under controlled conditions.
-Load testing provides data on the traffic levels your website or app can realistically handle.
+Think of load testing as a critical dress rehearsal for your major online sales.
+It provides data on the traffic levels your website or app can realistically handle.
 It lets you analyze website response time and robustness, highlighting when, where, and why your site begins to break down.
-Think of it as a critical dress rehearsal for your major online sales.

 If you can’t do load testing, you should at least ask your payment provider for what their throughput is.
 Because this is a known bottleneck, you can view the payment throughput as the fastest rate at which your website can handle visitors.

-We’ve covered a lot of ground in this blog post, but at a minimum, here’s what you need to know.
+We’ve covered a lot of ground in this blog post, but at a minimum, here’s what you need to know:

-- Load testing is a fantastic way to test the flow rate through your website’s visitor journey and identify bottlenecks
+- Load testing is a fantastic way to test the flow rate through your website’s visitor journey and identify bottlenecks.

 (This post has been updated since it was originally written in 2014.)